Hannah Martin: Reception

 For her portrayal of Hannah, Ritters was nominated for "Best Young Actor" at the 1999 Inside Soap Awards.
 The BBC said Hannah's most notable moment was "First noticing that Helen had died."

 In 2010, to celebrate Neighbours' 25th anniversary British satellite broadcasting company, Sky, profiled twenty-five characters of which they believed were the most memorable in the series history and Hannah was included in the list.
 Sky were critical of her storylines making note that her plots were limited, stating "Neighbours isn't exactly great at pre-teen characters – just look at the current nails-down-the-blackboard lot – and Hannah Martin wasn't any different, just longer-lasting.
 Most plots revolved around one of three scenarios: either Hannah was crying because no-one liked her at school; Hannah was crying because she was fighting with Debbie; or Hannah was crying because dad Phil was out on a date.
 She was last seen in the 2005 anniversary video living in London, so if you see an Australian crying there, you know what's going on."

+Reporters for the Herald Sun said Hannah was "who many consider to be the most annoying character ever on the soap."
 Katie Baillie writing for Metro included Hannah on a list of the "worst Neighbours characters" ever.
-Baillie stated that "whining" Hannah deserved second place because "my GOD Hannah was annoying.
+Baillie stated that the character was a "snob" when she returned from France and that "whining" Hannah deserved second place because "my GOD Hannah was annoying.
 She was ALWAYS getting herself in stupid situations."
+A writer from The New Zealand Herald called her a "frizzy-haired schoolgirl".
+Fiona Day from Closer called Hannah a "Tempestuous teen" who was "an integral part of the soap" and noted that "life really does imitate art" due to both Hannah and the actress moving to Europe.